 - Fixing your gut is crucial in detoxing from heavy metals.
-I have done this quite effectively by eating tons of probiotic foods and lots of prebiotic foods.
+I have done this quite effectively by consuming lots of cultured foods.
+My Get Better Kefir Smoothie is a good place to start.
 These foods allow my body to clear and eliminate debris along with re-establishing a newly balanced system.

 - Check for hidden infections — yeast, viruses, bacteria, Lyme, etc. — with the help of a doctor, and treat them.
 Candida is a sign that your gut bacteria are out of whack from too many antibiotics and unhealthy lifestyle choices.

 - Get checked for heavy metal toxicity.
 Mercury and other metals can cause autoimmunity.
 This is a common problem these days and one that often goes unnoticed until we get symptoms.
 It’s a very real problem and I have witnessed how the body can clear out these metals and heal.
 Symptoms vanish and you feel better than ever before.